NethServer/docs/administrator-manual/en/firewall.rst

 * Internal server with IP 192.168.1.10, named Server1
 * Web server listening on port 80 on Server1
 * SSH server listening on port 22 on Server1
-* Other services in the port range beetween 5000 and 6000  on Server1
+* Other services in the port range between 5000 and 6000  on Server1

 If you want to make the web server available directly from public networks, you must create a rule like this: